An Inexact Variable Metric Proximal Point Algorithm for Generic Quasi-Newton Acceleration: : a Quasi-Newton meta-algorithm

 \paragraph{Handling composite objective functions.} In machine learning or signal processing, convex composite objectives~(\ref{eq:general}) with a non-smooth penalty~$\psi$ are typically formulated to encourage solutions with specific characteristics; in particular, the~$\ell_1$-norm is known to provide sparsity.
 Smoothing techniques~\cite{nesterov2005smooth} may allow us to solve the optimization problem up to some chosen accuracy, but they provide solutions that do not inherit the properties induced by the non-smoothness of the objective.
 To illustrate what we mean by this statement, we may consider smoothing the $\ell_1$-norm, leading to a solution vector with small coefficients, but not with exact zeroes.
 When the goal is to perform model selection---that is, understanding which variables are important to explain a phenomenon, exact sparsity is seen as an asset, and optimization techniques dedicated to composite problems such as FISTA~\cite{fista} are often preferred (see \cite{mairal2014sparse}).

 Then, one might be concerned that our scheme operates on the smoothed objective~$F$, leading to iterates~$(x_k)_{k \geq 0}$ that may suffer from the above ``non-sparse'' issue, assuming that~$\psi$ is the~$\ell_1$-norm.
-Yet, our approach also provides iterates~$(z_k)_{k \geq 0}$ that are computed using the original optimization method~$\mtd$ we wish to accelerate.
-When~$\mtd$ handles composite problems without smoothing, typically when~$\mtd$ is a proximal block-coordinate, or incremental method, the iterates~$(z_k)_{k \geq 0}$ may be sparse.
+Yet, our approach does not directly output the iterates~$(x_k)_{k \geq 0}$ but their proximal mappings~$(z_k)_{k \geq 0}$.
+In particular, the $\ell_1$-regularization is encoded in the proximal mapping~(\ref{eq:approxF}), thus the approximate proximal point $z_k$ may be sparse.
 For this reason, our theoretical analysis presented in Section~\ref{sec:theory} studies the convergence of the sequence $(f(z_k))_{k \geq 0}$ to the solution~$f^\star$.